alexmuller/News-Developer-Principles/README.md

  * We write tests for all code that goes to production.
 Our codebases are large and complex.
 Tests help ensure that we aren't breaking things.

  * Our prototypes do not make their way to production.
-While its completely legitimate to create prototypes to explore our ideas or solutions, once we've worked out how to make something we go back and make that the code is robust and production ready.
+While its completely legitimate to create prototypes to explore our ideas or solutions, once we've worked out how to make something we go back and make sure that the code is robust and production ready.
 This means adding unit or integration tests and making sure the work satisfies security and performance requirements.
 We do not cut corners to reach deadlines.

  * Developers test their own code thoroughly, ensuring their code works on all the devices and clients we support.
 Our testers and developers work collaboratively to determine the appropriate coverage and methodology for test automation.
 Both testers and developers fully test code manually, with the tester being the second pair of eyes.